 ABA accreditation is (in the view of one who spent six years in the middle of it) hectic, demanding, inconspicuous, and misunderstood.
-It is important, though-partly because it is the only collective enterprise that seriously attempts to protect consumers of legal education, and partly because it is the gate to practice for most American lawyers.
-This essay discusses four issues that have become prominent in law school accreditation as the ABA and its constituents have adjusted to modern changes in the profession, in education, and in the flow of consumers of legal education noted by the McManis article.7 These are four issues among many.
+It is important, though-partly because it is the only collective enterprise that seriously attempts to protect consumers of legal education, and partly because it guards the gate to practice for most American lawyers.
+This essay discusses four issues that have become prominent in law-school accreditation as the ABA and its constituents have adjusted to modern changes in the profession, in education, and in the flow of consumers of legal education.
+These are four issues among many.
 I chose these because each of them suggests a characteristic concern with good education, and may, in a small way, show that the ABA's gate-keeping is a service as well as a necessity-a service to law students, most of all, but also a service to the profession and to those whom the profession serves.
-It would be interesting to ask, in this regard, whether the shift in emphasis that Greenhaw describes,8 from delivery of legal services to competence, is reflected in the ABA's concern, and therefore in the concern of regulated law schools-and whether, if it is, this shift is somehow traceable to student concern.

-I. BETTER BUILDINGS
+I. Better Buildings